houseabsolute/ci-perl-helpers/README.md

 a third party application to access GitHub on your behalf.
 You will need to allow this, obviously.

-You name the connection `houseabsolute/ci-perl-helpers` if this is the only thing you will use it for, but the name can be anything you want.
+The connection name can be anything you want.
+It is simply used to refer to the connection in your `azure-pipelines.yml` files.
+I suggest using `houseabsolute/ci-perl-helpers` if you don't have a naming scheme you want to use.

 Click on "Save".